 Engaging with People, Horses and More-than-Human Animals

-After 30 years in the horse industry, I know that people love their horses and want what’s best for them.
-I also know this love is accompanied by contradictory practices like the use of force, lack of choice and autonomy, and misinterpretations of equine behavior.
+After 30+ years in the horse industry, I know that people love their horses and want what’s best for them.
+I also know this love is accompanied by contradictory practices like the use of force and pain, lack of choice and autonomy, and misinterpretations of equine behavior.
 This results in horses who are shut down and living in a state of learned helplessness, depression or anxiety.

-Unfortunately, many equine-assisted psychotherapy programs borrow from unexamined practices in the horse industry.
-In these programs, horses that are used to help humans heal are often exposed to excessive amounts of aversive and punishing training techniques.
+Unfortunately, many equine-assisted psychotherapy and coaching programs borrow from unexamined practices in the horse industry.
+In these programs, horses that are used to help humans heal are exposed to excessive amounts of aversive or punishing training techniques.
 You may have noticed these practices, too, and felt in your gut that something's just not right.

 Reimagining Equine-Assisted Practices

-It requires us to unlearn what we've known and reimagine equine-assisted practices, so that our experiences with horses can help bring us back to the essence of who we are.
+This often requires us to unlearn what we've known about horses and reimagine equine-assisted practices, so that our experiences with horses can help bring us back to the essence of who we are.

 You’re Ready to Unlearn and Learn Anew

-My approach is centered on advocating for the horse as a foundation of relational safety.
+My approach is centered on advocating for the horse as a foundation of relational safety for any client you are working with.
 I draw on my experience as a Certified Brené Brown Daring Way Facilitator to help you identify your deepest values and create practices and behaviors that embody those values.
 I create a container of relational safety and unconditional acceptance so you have space to examine what’s coming up for you as you unlearn and learn anew.
 Our work together provides you with room to speak truth to thoughts, feelings and actions that feel shameful, and I provide guidance on ways to move forward with self-compassion and self-kindness.